MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/index.md

 ---
 author: keno-msft
-description: Overview of converting and optimizing 3D models to use with Dynamics 365 Import Tool (Preview).
+description: Overview of converting and optimizing 3D models to use with Dynamics 365 mixed-reality applications
 ms.author: keno
 ms.date: 01/08/2020
 ms.service: crm-online
 ms.topic: overview
-title: Overview of Dynamics 365 Import Tool (Preview) ms.reviewer: v-brycho
+title: Overview of preparing 3D models for Dynamics 365 mixed-reality applications ms.reviewer: v-brycho
 ---

-# Overview of preparing 3D models for Dynamics 365 mixed reality applications
+# Overview of preparing 3D models for Dynamics 365 mixed-reality applications

 If you're using [!include[cc-microsoft](../../includes/cc-microsoft.md)] [!include[pn-dyn-365](../../includes/pn-dyn-365.md)] mixed-reality apps, you might want to import your own 3D models into the applications.
 This article shows you how to prepare your 3D models for use with [!include[pn-dyn-365](../../includes/pn-dyn-365.md)] mixed-reality apps by using a combination of third-party tools.